 In this course, you will:

-This online course (or ‘Virtual Fieldschool’) is made up of five chapters, over five weeks.
-Each week, we’ll send you an email inviting you to start the new chapter.
+This online course has five chapters.
+To get started, just become a DigVentures Family Subscriber.
 You can do each chapter in bite-sized chunks, or you can storm ahead and do it in one whopper weekend sitting – whichever you prefer!

 At the end of each chapter, you’ll be able to prove your newfound knowledge in a quick quiz.
 And when you finish the course, there’ll be a certificate waiting for you.

 Need to take a break?
 That’s ok too.
-You’ll continue to have access to the course until 31 August 2020, so you can complete it at your own pace.
+You’ll continue to have access to the course for as long as you’re a Subscriber, so you can complete it at your own pace.

 There are five chapters, taking you from what archaeology is and some of the best discoveries ever made, to how to excavate and become an archaeologist!